kwebio/kweb-docs/style.rst

 Kweb has out-of-the-box support for the excellent `Fomantic UI <https://fomantic-ui.com>`_ framework, which helps create beautiful, responsive layouts using human-friendly HTML.

-Kweb's Fomantic UI plugin provides a convenient DSL to use Fomantic UI.

 Getting started
 ---------------

-First tell Kweb to use the fomantic UI plugin:
+First tell Kweb to use the Fomantic UI plugin:

 .. code-block:: kotlin